simoniz0r/deb2appimage/README.md

 # Arguments

 ```
--j|--json       Specify the location of the json file for building the AppImage (required)
+--json|-j       Specify the location of the json file for building the AppImage (required)

--o|--output     Specify the output directory of the AppImage (optional; $HOME will be used by default)
+--output|-o     Specify the output directory of the AppImage (optional; $HOME will be used by default)

--q|--quiet      Enable quiet mode
+--quiet|-q      Enable quiet mode

 --debug         Enable debug mode
 ```